 4. Limit the amount of credit you use

-The amount of credit available to you in relation to the amount you have used is another important factor that will impact you credit score.
+The amount of credit available to you in relation to the amount you have used is another important factor that will impact your credit score.
+It is also known as your credit utilization ratio.
 You do not want your repayments to exceed 20 to 30 percent of your income.
 The same figures are true of your credit usage.
 In other words, if you have R 100 000 credit available, try to keep your outstanding balance between 20 and 30 percent of that figure.